TomNZ/kapai-django/README.md

 * News/Gallery - self explanatory... gallery was a new feature and could use some improvement
 * Progression - set up instances, bosses, and boss "details" (e.g. Heroic or other incremental progression)
 * Recruitment - does what you'd imagine :)
-* Raid Tool - probably the most interesting part of the site ** Users can log in using their forum (phpBB) credentials ** Can either create new characters, or (preferably) "claim" existing characters - the guild roster can be imported using an EPGP export
+*   Raid Tool - probably the most interesting part of the site:

+    Users can log in using their forum (phpBB) credentials

+    Can either create new characters, or (preferably) "claim" existing characters - the guild roster can be imported using an EPGP export

-** Users can specify ahead of time which gear they are interested in for specific characters and encounters ** Then, during raid time, raid leaders can pull up a list of all encounters in a given instance ** Characters can be filtered to those actually in a given raid through use of a companion addon ** Then, it becomes trivial to rotate in and out characters who need gear from a given encounter, simply by looking at the encounter list
+    Users can specify ahead of time which gear they are interested in for specific characters and encounters

+    Then, during raid time, raid leaders can pull up a list of all encounters in a given instance

+    Characters can be filtered to those actually in a given raid through use of a companion addon

+    Then, it becomes trivial to rotate in and out characters who need gear from a given encounter, simply by looking at the encounter list

-** As characters actually get gear, removing them from the list is a single click (plus confirmation)
+    As characters actually get gear, removing them from the list is a single click (plus confirmation)
 * Redirects - set up simple URLs such as /apply or /charter and have them redirect to forum topics etc - note that this requires some custom coding to work correctly